Doctor of Philosophy (PhD)

 Finally, I created two mathematical models to show how predators and pathogens interact across multiple generations as compared to the single generation in the field.
 These models compare and contrast the differences between predator response to prey and the effects the predator response has on disease dynamics.
 Predators that show a Holling type I response can lead to stable states, while predators exhibiting a type III response lead to cycles exemplified by boom and bust dynamics.
 Through a meta-analysis, field and lab studies, and a mathematical model, I explored the interactions between predators and pathogens when they attack the same prey or host species.
 By combining a variety of quantitative techniques to investigate a single question, my work adds important insight into how ecological interactions can help improve agricultural practices.

-Flick, Andrew Jason, "Intraguild Predation: Interactions between Predators, Pathogens, and their Shared Resource" (2018).
+Flick, Andrew Jason, "Intraguild Predation: Interactions between Predators, Pathogens, and Their Shared Resources in Crop Pest Communities" (2018).
 LSU Doctoral Dissertations.
 4786.